‘It’s okay,’ she says, but of course I don’t believe her.

 ‘Emotions move,’ I say, echoing her words to me from years previously.
 ‘Emotions have motion.
 They don’t stay the same.
 So if I let them come, they might feel overwhelming for a while.
 But then they’ll pass.
 They will pass.’

 She nods slowly, pulling the muscles up around the corner of her eyes into what I imagine should be a smile, but right at this moment I can’t read facial features.
 It’s never been my strong point.
 In the intensity of a therapy session, I often lose the ability altogether.

-Is it true though?
+Is it true, though?
 I ask myself, internally.
-This is what so many sessions for me are like: the outward conversation, with the therapist.
+This is what so many sessions are like for me: the outward conversation, with the therapist.
 The inward one, with myself.
 Or rather, with my selves.
-It took years for me to to learn to tune in to the dissociated parts of my self.
+It took years for me to learn to tune in to the dissociated parts of my self.
 I switched, they took over, and I had no sense of it happening.
 It was as if the centre of my consciousness had stepped into a different room, and I was left alone in silence: suspended, unthinking, unfeeling, unexisting.
 Until that centre returned and I realised that time had passed and things had happened, things had been said, things had been done, and I had no awareness of it.
 The dissociation back then was overwhelming, and complete.
 It had taken many years to join the dots enough for me to become aware of my parts, to tune in to my parts, to communicate with my parts, but without switching to my parts.
 It was still an effort.